kimgoetzke/listem/README.md

 > data sync when switching between online and offline modes.
 The app is also configured for localhost only.

-The goal was to learn something about .NET MAUI and Android app development by building on my first ever mobile app, the [Shopping List app](https://github.com/kimgoetzke/practice-maui-shopping-list), and make a look a little less nasty and also use some shared, custom controls.
+The goal was to learn something about .NET MAUI and Android app development by building on my first ever mobile app, the [Shopping List app](https://github.com/kimgoetzke/practice-maui-shopping-list) which I created the week before, and make a look a little less nasty and also use some shared, custom controls.
 In addition, I wanted to learn about web development with .NET and create a basic but fully-deployable service.